Description of random fields by systems of conditional distributions: Systems of Dobrushin-type conditional distributions

-Dobrushin was the first to consider the problem of the description of a random field by conditional probabilities.
-It was the system $Q^D_P$ that he called the conditional distribution of the random field.
-However, we prefer to use this term for the system $Q_P$ while $Q^D_P \subset Q_P$.

-Dobrushin's system is not a solution to the direct problem, since different random fields can have the same $D$--distribution (see, for example,~\cite{DN2019}).
-Nevertheless, one can single out a class of random fields that can be restored by their $D$--distribution (see Theorem 2 in~\cite{D68}).
+Dobrushin's system is not a solution to the direct problem, since different random fields can have the same infinite conditional distribution (see, for example,~\cite{DN2019}).
+Nevertheless, one can single out a class of random fields that can be restored by their conditional distribution (see Theorem 2 in~\cite{D68}).